Herpes Zoster (Shingles) Symptoms, Causes & Treatment

 The following factors can increase your chance of developing shingles:

-Herpes is more common in adults over the age of 50.
+- Being over the age of 50: Herpes is more common in adults over the age of 50.
 The danger grows with age.

-HIV/AIDS and cancer, both of which impair your immune system, can increase your risk of herpes.
+- Having specific diseases: HIV/AIDS and cancer, both of which impair your immune system, can increase your risk of herpes.

-Radiation or chemotherapy might weaken your immune system and cause herpes.
+- Cancer patients undergoing treatment: Radiation or chemotherapy might weaken your immune system and cause herpes.

-Drugs used to prevent transplanted organ rejection, as well as extended usage of steroids such as prednisone, can raise your risk of herpes.
+- Taking specific medications: Drugs used to prevent transplanted organ rejection, as well as extended usage of steroids such as prednisone, can raise your risk of herpes.

-Diagnosis of Herpes Zoster
+Herpes Zoster diagnosis

 The background and physical findings are used to make a diagnosis.
 In most situations, laboratory testing to confirm the diagnosis is useless.
 However, in certain patient populations, notably immunocompromised patients, the appearance can be unexpected and may necessitate extra testing.